Why we train our managers, and why you should too

 Will there be any future courses for you both?

-Mike: I’m sure there will be but, for now, let’s get this one finished!
-I’ll take a few months’ rest from studying and completing coursework, but then I’d definitely be tempted to step back into the lion’s den and keep spreading the word about the importance of training recruitment managers.
+I’m sure there will be but, for now, I’ll take a few months’ rest from studying and completing coursework, then I’d definitely be tempted to step back into the lion’s den and keep spreading the word about the importance of training recruitment managers.

 Back to News & Insights